Last month, Singapore’s three major banks announced their financial results for the year ended 31 December 2020.

 Net interest margin (NIM): This is similar to the operating margin for a non-banking outfit.
 The NIM shows the average interest margin that a bank is earning from its borrowing and lending activities.

-Among the banking giants, DBS had the highest NIM for 2019 of 1.89%.
+Among the banking giants, DBS had the highest NIM for 2020 at 1.62%.